-Diversity, Inclusion and Cultural Awareness: With over 3,300 employees, we take pride in our diverse and inclusive workforce.
+Diversity, Inclusion and Cultural Awareness: With over 3,000 employees, we take pride in our diverse and inclusive workforce.
 Maintaining a diverse workforce brings many benefits, including accelerating innovation, productivity, profitability, and employee engagement.
 We actively encourage a culture where everyone is treated with respect, fairness, and equal opportunity to reach their full career potential.
 To support this important effort, among other things, we included unconscious bias in the workplace training as part of our annual Code of Conduct training.
 We are especially proud of Schnitzer's representation of women on our Board of Directors and at the executive level.
-With three out of eight directors, or 38%, our representation of women on our Board is nearly twice the Russell 3000 average (20%).
-Additionally, we seek a diverse slate when undertaking searches for Company leadership positions and new Board candidates.
+With four out of nine directors, or 44%, our representation of women on our Board significantly outpaces the Russell 3000 (23%) and NASDAQ-listed company (19%) averages.
+Additionally, we seek a diverse slate when undertaking searches for all Company leadership positions and new Board candidates.

 Community Engagement and Partnerships: At Schnitzer, we are dedicated to positively impacting the over 100 communities in which we live and work, and we have a long legacy of volunteerism, partnership, and charitable giving.
 Our employees lead our local community engagement efforts through direct involvement in community initiatives and memberships in community organizations, as well as participation in philanthropic activities.
 To enhance the positive impact we make on the communities where we work and live, we have a long-term sustainability goal to donate at least 10,000 hours of paid Volunteer Time Off by 2025.
-Examples of fiscal 2019 community engagement and partnerships include:
+Examples of fiscal 2020 community engagement and partnerships included the following:

-- On Earth Day 2019, many of our employees, along with their families and other community members across all of our facilities and regions participated in the global celebration. - Since 2008, we have been a partner in the Fishing for Energy partnership that has collected nearly 4 million pounds of derelict fishing gear for recycling and energy conversion. - Since 2010, our Pick-n-Pull National Food Bank Initiative has donated nearly \$2.4 million worth of food to communities throughout the United States, equivalent to more than 7 million meals.
+- We donated more than 2,500 of our own stock of masks to local hospital and emergency services in the northwestern United States, and through a customer relationship, we secured thousands of surgical masks that were deployed to various healthcare facilities in the northeastern United States. - Since 2008, we have been a partner in the Fishing for Energy partnership that has collected nearly 4 million pounds of derelict fishing gear for recycling and energy conversion. - Since 2010, our Pick-n-Pull National Food Bank Initiative has donated nearly \$2.6 million worth of food to communities throughout the United States, equivalent to more than 7.9 million meals.

-Environmental Performance and Reporting: In fiscal 2019, on an absolute basis, we lowered our carbon emissions and energy consumption.
-In fiscal 2019, our Sustainability performance included the following:
+Environmental Performance and Reporting: In fiscal 2020, on an absolute basis, we lowered our carbon emissions and energy consumption.
+In fiscal 2020, our Sustainability performance included the following: